Epicderpage/ITCS4102/Part2/2-BalancedParentheses/README.md

 ## Getting Started

 This implementation is built in Perl 5.
-To run the game, an equivalent version of Perl must be installed.
+To run the script, an equivalent version of Perl must be installed.

 ### Running the Script

 To run the script from a terminal window, enter the command `perl balanced.pl` followed by the string of parenthetic characters (do not separate characters by spaces).
 Examples, along with their output, are shown below.

+**Example**

 ```
 perl balanced.pl {}([])